-Approach: The FIN will continue to develop the Data Management System routine delivery of Texas, Louisiana, Mississippi (oyster, bait shrimp and finfish data only), Alabama, and Florida trip ticket data into the FIN DMS.
+Approach: The FIN will continue to develop the Data Management System

+(DMS) including the development of standard protocols and documentation for data formats, input, editing, quality control, storage, access, transfer, dissemination, and application.
+The FIN Data Base Manager and ComFIN Program will continue to receive routine delivery of Texas, Louisiana, Mississippi, Alabama, and Florida trip ticket data into the FIN DMS.
 The Data Base Manager will also maintain the historical data in the system and provide support of outside users of the system.
 In addition to the commercial data, regular loads of recreational and biological data into the DMS will be accomplished.
 FIN will continue to work in conjunction with the ACCSP to ensure compatibility and comparability between the programs.